centreon/centreon-documentation/cloud/users/users.md

 ## Removing a user from an organization

-You can remove users from an organization: although they will still exist in the CIAM and will be able to connect to it, they will no longer be able to see this organization, or to access any of this organization's applications.
+You can remove users from an organization: although they will still exist in the CIAM and will be able to connect to it, they will no longer be able to see this organization, or to access any of this organization's applications, including their Centreon platforms.

 To remove a user from an organization, go to this organization's user list (**Users > User list**), then click **Remove user** in the **Action** column.